gingineer95/baxter-recycling/README.md

 My focus for this project was on the robotic manpulation side, specfically how to make the robot move effecianly with MoveIt!.
 I also worked closely with Yael Ben Shalom to properly integrate the robotic manipulation with the computer vision.
 The nodes I worked direclty on are the recycle.py and disp_img.py nodes

-### Group Members: Kailey Smith, Yael Ben Shalom, Jake Ketchum, Mingqing Yuan and Chris Aretakis
+Group Members: Kailey Smith, Yael Ben Shalom, Jake Ketchum, Mingqing Yuan and Chris Aretakis

 ## Project Overview
 In this project, we programmed a Rethink Baxter robot to sort bottles and cans located in front of it, and drop them into separate recycle bins.
 We used computer vision to detect and locate a couple of randomly placed bottles and cans, and used MoveIt to control the robot.

-A Google slides presentation summarizing the project can also be viewed [here](https://docs.google.com/presentation/d/1T56hbLROX8WcPCFQQ3-daPc4Sb6g7DFvq7fUSDCqaT0/edit?usp=sharing)
+A Google slides presentation summarizing the project can also be viewed [here](https://docs.google.com/presentation/d/1T56hbLROX8WcPCFQQ3-daPc4Sb6g7DFvq7fUSDCqaT0/edit?usp=sharing).

-The Baxter Robot (Scott's Bot) in action:
+The Baxter Robot in action:

 ![Sorting](https://github.com/ME495-EmbeddedSystems/final-project-scott-s-bot-for-tots/blob/master/videos/Baxter_sorting.gif)

-View the full demo [here](https://drive.google.com/file/d/10anAmP4I5A87bw1hqXWV8cNA236D1xCu/view?usp=sharing):
+View the full demo [here](https://drive.google.com/file/d/10anAmP4I5A87bw1hqXWV8cNA236D1xCu/view?usp=sharing).

 ## User Guide